-Workshops around three themes have been scheduled, two of them in July and August of 2014.
-Since the terrain of possibilities is constantly changing and because there is as yet no new media law guaranteeing freedom of expression we remain alert to need to adapt to the openings afforded us.
+Since 2014, several workshops have been held and more are planned (see below).
+Two workshops have already resulted in published issues of the Independent Journal of Burmese Scholarship, and papers from a third will comprise the forthcoming issue.
+Since the terrain of possibilities is constantly changing and because there is as yet no new media law guaranteeing freedom of expression, we remain alert to need to adapt to the openings afforded us.

 Public Memory — vlxk trSwf onm (Luu Htu Ahmart Thin Nya)

 July and December 2014

 Organizer: Tun Myint, Associate Professor, Department of Political Science, Carleton College

 Multidisciplinary Studies and Perspectives on Poverty in Myanmar

 Organizer: Ardeth Thawnghmung, Professor, University of Massachusetts, Lowell

 Memoirs of the Military Elite: Construction of History and Shared-Perception